 Even so, these medical issues can have a deep impact on your quality of life.
 And if they're left untreated, they could affect your overall health.

-At CGH Medical Center, we have a team of urologists that use Rock River Valley's most advanced diagnostic technologies, delicate surgery techniques and advanced minimally invasive methods to address urology issues.
+At CGH Medical Center, we have a team of urologists that use Sauk Valley's most advanced diagnostic technologies, delicate surgery techniques and advanced minimally invasive methods to address urology issues.
 And our urology specialists are adept at discussing these issues with sensitivity.
 In our clinic, we help men, women and children get back to the life they want.

 The role of urology specialists

 Our urologists treat disorders of the kidney, bladder and urethra, as well as the male reproductive system.
 Our team can address a variety of medical conditions, including:

 - Bladder disease.